sahithchada/NOCS_PyTorch/README.md

 ```

 ## Pretrained weights
-You can find the following checkpoints in this [download link](http://download.cs.stanford.edu/orion/nocs/ckpts.zip):
+You can find the following checkpoints in this [download link](https://drive.google.com/uc?export=download&id=1SeNduFmmuFugT-1SE186YEPahM61JrAH):
-* NOCS RCNN jointly trained on CAMERA, Real & MS COCO with 32 bin classification setting
+* NOCS RCNN jointly trained on CAMERA, Real & MS COCO with 32 bin classification setting (Two sets of weights)
 * Mask RCNN pretrained on MS COCO dataset

-You can download the checkpoints and store them under logs/.
+You can download the checkpoints and store them under models/.

 ## Training
 ```